MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 Once you have figured out the best PWM settings for your robot arm, now use your code to move the arm through a sequence of orientations.
 The angle arrays are setup such that [theta0, theta1, theta2, theta3, theta4].
-Remeber, that the last servo drives the gripper.
+Remember, that the last servo drives the gripper.

 ```python